USS Iwo Jima Operates In Atlantic Ocean

-ATLANTIC OCEAN (April 29, 2021) Sgt.
-Devin Salamaca, assigned to the Marine Medium Tilt-Rotor Squadron (VMM) 162 (Reinforced), performs maintenance on a circuit card for a receiver transmitter aboard the Wasp-class amphibious assault ship USS Iwo Jima (LHD 7), April 29, 2021.
-Iwo Jima is operating in the Atlantic Ocean with Amphibious Squadron 4 and the 24th Marine Expeditionary Unit (24th MEU) as part of the Iwo Jima Amphibious Ready Group.
-(U.S. Navy photo by Mass Communication Specialist 3rd Class Larry D. Lockett Jr.)
+ATLANTIC OCEAN (May 4, 2021) Cpl.
+Julian Delgado, assigned to the 24th Marine Expeditionary Unit (24th MEU) Battalion Landing Team (BLT) 1/8, goes through speed reload drills in the hangar bay of the Wasp-class amphibious assault ship USS Iwo Jima (LHD 7), May 4, 2021.
+Iwo Jima is underway in the Atlantic Ocean with Amphibious Squadron 4 and the 24th MEU as part of the Iwo Jima Amphibious Ready Group.
+(U.S. Navy photo by Mass Communication Specialist 2nd Class James Veal)

 |Date Taken: